s1n7ax/st/README.md

 * st-desktopentry
 	* add desktop entry file at installation
 	* st will show up in application menu waiting for you to launch
+* st-xresources
+	* This patch adds the ability to configure st via Xresources

 ## Requirements
 In order to build st you need,